Open Access Publishing

-- read the publisher’s and journal Open Access policies on Sherpa/Romeo.
+- read the publisher’s and journal's Open Access policies on Sherpa/Romeo.

 - search for accredited journals.

 - beware of questionable/predatory open-access journals.

-- ask your faculty librarian for assistance if you are uncertain about a journal's credibility.
+- ask your research librarian for assistance if you are uncertain about a journal's credibility.

 Authors may alter the copyright agreement with the publisher.